ariosantoso/Specification-Driven-Predictive-Process-Monitoring/README.md

 [![GitHub license](https://img.shields.io/badge/license-GNU%20General%20Public%20License%20v3.0-blue.svg?style=flat)](http://www.gnu.org/licenses/)

-# SDPROM - Specification Driven Predictive Process Monitoring Tool
+# SDPROM v2 - Specification Driven Predictive Process Monitoring Tool

 **Predictive business process monitoring** aims at forecasting the future information of a running business process based on the models extracted from business process execution logs (event logs).
-This tool, which is called **SDPROM**, is a prototype that implements the Specification-Driven Predictive Process Monitoring approach introduced in [[1](https://doi.org/10.1007/978-3-319-91704-7_7), [2](https://arxiv.org/abs/1804.00617)].
+This tool, which is called **SDPROM v2**, is a prototype that implements the Specification-Driven Predictive Process Monitoring approach introduced in [[1](https://doi.org/10.1007/978-3-319-91704-7_7), [2](https://arxiv.org/abs/1804.00617)].
+This prototype extends the previous version in https://github.com/ariosantoso/Specification-Driven-Predictive-Process-Monitoring/tree/V1, and the extension is based on our paper that has been accepted for publication in the [International Journal on Software and Systems Modeling](http://www.sosym.org/) ([SoSyM](http://www.sosym.org/)).

 It is a [ProM](http://promtools.org) plug-in, and it enables us to
 * specify the desired prediction tasks using the language that is introduced in [[1](https://doi.org/10.1007/978-3-319-91704-7_7), [2](https://arxiv.org/abs/1804.00617)], and
 * create the corresponding prediction models based on the given specification.

 Once the prediction models has been created, they can be used to provide predictive analysis service in business process monitoring.
-The [screencast](http://bit.ly/sdprom-screencast) of this tool, which explains the way how to use our tool ([ProM](http://promtools.org) plug-in), can be found in http://bit.ly/sdprom-screencast.
-The user manual  of our tools (including the instructions on how to reproduce our experiments) can be found in http://bit.ly/sdprom-manual.
-The binary distribution (.jar) of this tool can be found in http://bit.ly/sdprom-dist.
-More information about this work can be found in [[1](https://doi.org/10.1007/978-3-319-91704-7_7), [2](https://arxiv.org/abs/1804.00617)] and http://bit.ly/predictive-analysis.
+The [screencast](http://bit.ly/sdprom2-screencast) of this tool, which explains the way how to use our tool ([ProM](http://promtools.org) plug-in), can be found in http://bit.ly/sdprom2-screencast.
+The user manual  of our tools (including the instructions on how to reproduce our experiments) can be found in http://bit.ly/sdprom2-manual.
+The binary distribution (.jar) of this tool can be found in http://bit.ly/sdprom2-dist.
+More information about this work can be found in http://bit.ly/sdprom2.

 The following picture illustrates our approach: